-A School Council is organised by the Head Boy and Head Girl, with representatives from each year group.
+A School Council is organised by the Heads of School, with representatives from each year group.
 It usually meets every half term and students are welcome to put forward topics for discussion.

 5. ACADEMIC MATTERS

 5.1 HOMEWORK

 Homework is set for all students in the school.
 Our aim is to provide an inspiring, well-managed homework programme which helps students to develop the skills and attitudes they will need for successful lifelong learning.
 Homework should support the development of independent learning skills.